Verse-by-Verse Study

 Some congregations teach that the Gospel is given to make us rich.
 Such never was the example of Jesus or his Apostles.

 Some congregations are so focused on speaking in tongues, they think this is central, most essential aspect of the gospel.
 It is not, as we all know.
+Just read Ephesians, Colossians, Philippians, Romans, or Galatians.
+Count the number of times Paul commands us to speak in tongues as evidence of the Spirit.
+Or the gospel of John and his three letters.
+There is not one time.

 The neglect of the letters of Paul, Peter and John will result in a weak foundation.
 It is reason why there are so many conflicts between members, divorces, and loss of youth in these churches.

-Overflowing Thankfulness
+Overflowing With Thankfulness

 One of the good and beneficial side effects of serious study of Scriptures is praise and thankfulness.
 It will flow from our lips without even trying to think of something to be thankful for.
 We will be thankful for the Spirit that God has sent to live in us.
 Thankful for Christ, his love and his promises made real to us.